fredrikekre/EnumX.jl/README.md

    UInt8
    ```

- - Specifying values (if not specified, defaults to the value of the previous instance + 1):
+ - Specifying values with literals or expressions (if not specified, defaults to the value
+   of the previous instance + 1):
    ```julia
    julia> @enumx Fruit Apple=4 Banana=(1 + 5) Orange